My AI Journey: A Timeline of Tinkering, Models, and Machines

 2024: Multi-Modality Changes Everything

-GPT-4o and the Gemini series brought multi-modality — and it became a big deal, particularly from November 2024 onward as costs dropped.
+GPT-4o and the Gemini series brought multi-modality.
+This became a big deal, particularly from November 2024 onward as costs dropped.

-Voice Agent for My Son: Using GPT-4o and LiveKit, I created a voice agent — a personal AI voice friend for my son.
-Built a complete mobile app as a POC.
-This was pure joy to build.
+Voice Agent for My Son: Using GPT-4o and LiveKit, I created a voice agent.
+It was a personal AI voice friend for my son.
+I built a complete mobile app as a POC, and it was pure joy to build.

 Voice TODO App: I also built a voice-based TODO app to manage my own task list by speaking to it.

-Web Browser Agent: With the Gemini 2 series of models (late November/December 2024) making multi-modal inference more cost-effective, I built a Playwright-based browser agent that used the accessibility tree, screenshots, and naive Monte Carlo tree search for web navigation.
+Web Browser Agent: In late 2024, the Gemini 2 series of models made multi-modal inference more cost-effective.
+I built a Playwright-based browser agent that used the accessibility tree, screenshots, and naive Monte Carlo tree search for web navigation.
 Most of my time was spent trying to implement stealth techniques to avoid bot detection.

 Key models: GPT-4o (multi-modal breakthrough), Gemini 2.0 Flash (cost-effective multi-modal).
 The era of seeing, hearing, and speaking.

-January – April 2025: Reasoning Models and the DSL Revolution
+January to April 2025: Reasoning Models and the DSL Revolution

 The O1/O3 reasoning models changed what was possible in complex planning and code generation.

-In January 2025, I started building a full DSL for the AI assistant — as any Haskeller would!
+In January 2025, I started building a full DSL for the AI assistant, just as any Haskeller would.
 This allowed me to craft precise coding workflows: use an expensive model (like O1) to plan and architect, then have cheaper models execute the plan.
 Central agent plans, satellite agents execute.

 user_command "ai_quick_edit" "llm_scripts/workflows/ai_quick_edit.lm"